 A CV(N) that incorporates the variance due to the correction factor is not currently available.
 Consistent with a recommendation of the Alaska Scientific Review Group (SRG) and recommendations contained in Wade and Angliss (1997), a default CV(N) of 0.2 was used in the calculation of the minimum population estimate (NMIN) for this stock (DeMaster 1998).
 NMIN is calculated using Equation 1 from the PBR Guidelines (Wade and Angliss 1997): NMIN = N/exp( $0.842 \times [\ln(1+[CV(N)]^2)]^{1/2}$ ).
-Using the population estimate (N) of 688,028 and the default CV (0.2), NMIN for the Eastern Pacific stock of northern fur seals is 676,540.
+Using the population estimate (N) of 721,935 and the default CV (0.2), NMIN for the Eastern Pacific stock of northern fur seals is 709,881.
+This estimate includes the first pup counts on Bogoslof Island in more than 5 years, and does not indicate an abundance increase.